-Option #1 – “people in, searching for, or show interest in my targeted location”
+Option #1 – “people in, or who show interest in, your targeted locations (recommended)”

 This default setting will show your ad to people inside of your target area and people that search using a location-based keyword that falls within your target area.
 Let’s say you offer an adventure tour in Pheonix.
 It makes perfect sense to target people that live in the local area and people that live elsewhere that are looking for a “Pheonix adventure tour” because they are most likely planning to visit.

-Option #2 – “people in my targeted location”
+Option #2 – “people in or regularly in your targeted locations”

-This setting will show your ad to people inside of your target area.
+This setting will show your ad to people inside of your target area and people that are frequently in your target area (even if they are currently outside of your target location).
 Let’s say you offer home renovations in Pheonix.
 In this case, you only want this offer to appear to people that are residents of Pheonix.
 This setting would apply to any situation where you don’t want to provide your services to people that live outside of your target area… home services is a great example.
-Even if somebody searches for “Pheonix home renos” you probably aren’t interested in them as a customer if they live a few hours outside of the city.
+Even if somebody searches for “Pheonix home renos” you probably aren’t interested in them as a customer if they live many hours outside of the city.

-Option #3 – “people searching for, or who show interest in my targeted location”
+Option #3 – “people searching for your targeted locations”

 This setting will show your ad to people that include the location in keywords they are searching for.
 Importantly, this means that somebody in your target area will not see your ads unless they include a location qualifier… even if they type in keywords you are targeting.
 A good use case for this is if you want to improve your conversion rates without having to expand your keyword strategy; kind of the lazy man’s way to do keyword/ad group location targeting.
 Use this sparingly though, if you are in a small niche or have a relatively big budget.
 Remember that most people looking for a plumber for an urgent issue will simply search for “emergency plumber” rather than “emergency plumber in Pheonix.”

-Option #1 – “people in, searching for, or show interest in my excluded location”
+Option #1 – “people in, or who show interest in, your excluded locations (recommended)”

 This is the default setting and it will ensure that people in this location as well as anybody that includes that location qualifier in a search term won’t see your ad.
 This is appropriate for most situations.

-Option #1 – “people in my excluded location”
+Option #2 – “people in your excluded locations”